viosca/AID-QoL-Tool/README.md

-# QoL
+# AID-QoL-Tool
-Enhanced Tampermonkey Script for AI Dungeon
+Enhanced Tampermonkey Script for AI Dungeon.

 This script is based on AliH2K's script.
 It adds features and enhancements.